cwsmith/pvloadvsdisplacement/README.md

 ![plot](plot.png)

 # How to use
-* Open a pvtu file
+* Open a pvd file
 * select some elements via 'select elements through'
 * Filters->Alphabetical->Extract Selection
 * Click apply